top of page

 APDT old logo with sepia photos and letters

-At this time, few people had mobile phones, and internet connections were ‘dial-up’ and expensive.
-Business communication was conducted by landline telephone, which was expensive if you were out of your immediate telephone region, by post, or in person.
-Those of us who were forward-thinking and had moved away from ‘jerk and pull’ methods of training were isolated.
-We were still surrounded, in the majority, by dog trainers who thought that the old tried and trusted methods of correction and coercion worked best.
+At this time very few people had mobile phones and internet connections were ‘dial-up’ and expensive.
+Business communication was primarily conducted by landline telephone, which was also expensive if you were out of your immediate telephone region, by post, or in person.
+Those trainers who were forward-thinking and had moved away from ‘jerk and pull’ methods of training were isolated they were still surrounded, in the majority, by those who thought that correction and coercion based methods were the way to go.

 At this time, most trainers and clubs would not accept puppies under six months old for training.

-There was much work done in the background during 1992 and by September there had been 500 replies to a questionnaire asking trainers what they wanted.
-It was clear from the responses that regardless of background or qualification, every member should be assessed before joining.
-This was announced at the APBC Conference in 1993.
-There was an outcry in the dog world, who would complete the assessments and who would assess the assessors?
+There was a lot of work done in the background during 1992 and by September there had been 500 replies to a questionnaire (by post) hosted by Your Dog Magazine at the time asking trainers what they wanted.
+It was clear from the responses that regardless of background or qualification there was a strong desire for every member to be assessed before being invited to join the new Association of Pet Dog Trainers.
+The APDT was introduced as a concept at the APBC Conference in 1993 and there followed an outcry in the dog world mostly over who would complete the assessments and who would assess the assessors?

-This was the result of those deliberations.
+This led to the creation of the first Assessment process.
 Potential co-ordinators/assessors were selected on the recommendation of respected behaviourists who knew them well and had seen their work first hand.
-They were invited to complete an application form and in addition, written references from one veterinary surgeon and three clients.
+They were invited to complete an application form and in addition written references from one veterinary surgeon and three clients.
+This then became the benchmark for assessment and recruitment into the APDT.

-This process resulted in sixty regional co-ordinators being appointed and invited to the inaugural meeting and start of the APDT at the Swallow Hotel, Grantham on Wednesday, 11th August 1993.
-Although it was short notice and midweek fifty-three of us attended and things really began to move forward.
-I remember clearly that one of the things decided at that meeting was to use Kind, Fair, Effective as a policy statement.
+The Assessment process resulted in sixty regional co-ordinators being appointed, who became the founder members.
+The sixty were then invited to an inaugural meeting at the Swallow Hotel, Grantham where the foundations of the APDT were to be initiated.
+Although at short notice and midweek fifty-three attended the meeting which really began to move things forward.
+One of the things agreed at that meeting was to use Kind, Fair, Effective as a policy statement, which continues to this day.

-It was therefore decided at this meeting to appoint a steering committee, chaired by John Fisher to hammer out some details to bring back to the co-ordinators /founder members for agreement.
-Those interested put forward their CV’s and five people were duly appointed.
-They did an amazing job in a short time and their recommendations were fed back to the founder members/co-ordinators.
+With workload increasing a steering committee was appointed, chaired by John Fisher, to hammer out finer details to present to the founder members for agreement.
+Those interested in becoming part of the steering committee put forward their CV’s and subsequently five people were duly appointed.
+They did an amazing job in a short time and their recommendations were fed back to the founder members.

-The big media launch in London on 4th February 1994 was supported by Pedigree Petfoods, who commissioned The Grayling Company to organise it on behalf of the APDT.
+The big media announcement in London on 4th February 1994 was supported by Pedigree Petfoods, who commissioned The Grayling Company to organise it on behalf of the APDT.
 It was a great success and garnered much interest from both detractors and supporters.
-However, no publicity is bad publicity and the more the detractors shouted, the more interest we attracted from the right sort of trainers for us.
+However, no publicity is bad publicity and the more the detractors shouted, the more interest we attracted from the right quality of trainers.

-Once the application process and assessment procedure had been agreed by the co-ordinators/founder members APDT membership began to grow.
-It was decided that the election of an Executive Committee and hand-over from the Steering Committee would take place at the AGM on 16th September 1995.
+Once the application process and assessment procedure had been agreed the APDT membership began to grow.
+It was decided that the election of an Executive Committee and hand-over from the Steering Committee would take place at the first AGM on 16th September 1995.
+The APDT was formally born.

-I know that the original Steering Committee was chaired by John Fisher, members being Pauline Wise, Charlie Clarricoats, Jo McLaggan, CC Guard and Roy Hunter, who resigned later that month due to the pressure of his other work.
-Elaine Rix was co-opted onto the Steering Committee because she had specialist expertise in the legal aspects of developing the Code of Practice.
-She was involved in this exclusively but not in the other business of the Steering Committee.
+The original Steering Committee was chaired by John Fisher, and additional members were Pauline Wise, Charlie Clarricoats, Jo McLaggan, CC Guard and Roy Hunter.
+Elaine Rix was co-opted onto the Steering Committee for her specialist expertise in the legality of developing a robust Code of Practice.

 APDT EDUCATION